Brian Harrison (Conservative politician)

-(Alastair) Brian Clarke Harrison DL (3 October 1921 – 21 August 2011) was a British Conservative politician.
+(Alastair) Brian Clarke Harrison DL (3 October 1921 – 21 August 2011) was a British Conservative Party politician.

 Harrison was born in 1921 in Melbourne, Australia.
 He was the son of the soldier and politician Eric Harrison.
 He was educated at Geelong Grammar School and during World War II served in the Australian Army from 1940 and as a volunteer with the Australian Independent Companies (Commandos) in Halmahera and Borneo.

 After the war he was at Trinity College, Cambridge.
 He rowed for Cambridge in the record-breaking crew in the 1948 Boat Race.
 Most of the crew rowed for Great Britain in the 1948 Summer Olympics; Harrison did not participate in the Games as Australia did not enter a squad.